Enjoy 15% off the entire site with the code XMAS15 🎁

 The Air Jordan 2: the “black sheep” of the Jordan lineage

-In 1984, Nike, one of the pioneers in the creation of basketball shoes, signed a contract worth 2.5 million dollars with Michael Jordan.
-After the commercial success of the Air Jordan 1 in 1985, the American brand launched the second model of the line, the Air Jordan 2, the following year.
-Imagined by Bruce Kilgore, the designer of the legendary Air Force 1, and Peter Moore, the model was intended to provide more comfort and safety to the NBA player after a foot injury during his second season.
+In 1984, Nike, one of the pioneers in basketball shoe creation, signed a $2.5 million contract with Michael Jordan.
+After the commercial success of the Air Jordan 1 in 1985, the American brand launched the second model in the line, the Air Jordan 2, the following year.
+Designed by Bruce Kilgore, the designer of the legendary Air Force 1, and Peter Moore, the model aimed to provide more comfort and security to the NBA player after a foot injury during his second season.

 Made in Italy with high-quality materials, the pair combines luxury and performance.
-The aim?
-To make the Air Jordan 2 the first luxury sneaker.
-Its sleek design, stripped of the “Swoosh”, the brand’s iconic logo, and its cutting-edge technology were thus intended to appeal to a more upscale market.
+The goal?
+To make the Air Jordan 2 the first luxury basketball shoe.
+Its sleek design stripped of the “Swoosh,” the brand’s iconic logo, and its cutting-edge technology were intended to appeal to a more upscale market.

-Despite a remarkable season with the Air Jordan 2 on his feet, during which he won the first of his 7 best scorer titles with an average of 37.1 points per game, "His Airness" said he was "not a fan of its style", which he considered too heavy.
-Despite a high price, the clean and sophisticated lines of the pair seduced basketball fans.
-After a good start, the public ended up snubbing the second model in the range.
-Was it due to too bold a positioning?
-To be continued...
+Despite a remarkable season wearing the Air Jordan 2, during which he won the first of his 7 scoring titles with an average of 37.1 points per game, “His Airness” declared he was not “a fan of its style,” which he found too heavy.
+Despite a high price, the pair’s clean and sophisticated lines attracted basketball fans.
+After a good start, the public eventually also began to shun the second model in the range.
+Was it due to a too bold positioning?
+To be continued…

 2022: the year of renewal for the Air Jordan 2?

-Despite successful collaborations over the years with designer Don C, rapper Eminem and the Carhartt brand, and singer J Balvin, the Air Jordan 2 has failed to delight sneaker addicts in the same way as the other models in the range.
-After the release of the first Air Jordan 1 Off-White™ in 2017, whose success marked the beginning of a fruitful collaboration with Virgil Abloh, the founder and creator of the label , Nike entrusted the famous artistic creator with the revival of the Air Jordan 2 in 2021.
-With a yellowed and “worn” sole, textured white leather and exposed foam, the American designer pays homage to the original 1986 model with a vintage version.
+Despite successful collaborations over the years with designer Don C, rapper Eminem, the Carhartt brand, and singer J Balvin, the Air Jordan 2 has not managed to captivate sneaker addicts to the same extent as other models in the range.
+After the release of the first Air Jordan 1 Off-White™ in 2017, whose success marked the beginning of a fruitful collaboration with Virgil Abloh, the founder and creator of the label, Nike entrusted the famous artistic creator with the revival of the Air Jordan 2 in 2021.
+Yellowed and “worn” sole, textured white leather, and visible foam, the American designer pays tribute to the original 1986 model with a vintage version.

-Nike has understood it well: collaborations with resolutely modern fashion houses allow to bring shunned models back into fashion.
-After revisiting the Air Jordan 1 in 2019, the Parisian brand Maison Château Rouge is tackling the Air Jordan 2.
+Nike clearly understands: collaborations with decidedly modern fashion houses allow overlooked models to be brought back into fashion.
+After revisiting the Air Jordan 1 in 2019, the Parisian brand Maison Château Rouge takes on the Air Jordan 2.
 Original and trendy, the collaboration between Nike and Youssouf Fofana looks promising.
-While “chunky” pairs are widely acclaimed today, the Air Jordan 2 could thus (re)make a place for itself among the best sellers.
-Although it did not meet with the expected success in 1986, was the “Italian Stallion” not simply too avant-garde for the time?
-The biases of 1986 resonate today as a real evidence.
+While “chunky” pairs are widely popular today, the Air Jordan 2 could thus (re)claim a place among the best sellers.
+Although it did not meet the expected success in 1986, was the “Italian Stallion” simply too avant-garde for its time?
+The choices of 1986 now resonate as a real certainty.
 Luxury, performance, technology… the recipe for a winning trio?

-For a few years now, vintage has been making a comeback on the catwalks (and in closets).
+For several years, vintage has been reinvesting runways (and closets).
 Driven by the growth of the second-hand sector, the past is now in fashion.
-If they didn't appeal to sneakerheads at the time, will the Air Jordan 2 be able to count on the 90s revival to once again establish themselves in the sneaker game?
-Here's a look at the models to watch (very) closely in 2022:
+If they did not appeal to sneaker enthusiasts at the time, can the Air Jordan 2 count on the revival of the 90s to establish themselves again in the sneaker game?
+Overview of the models to watch very closely in 2022:

-• Air Jordan 2 x Maison Château Rouge : With this resolutely modern vintage model, with yellow and orange accents, Youssouf Fofana pays tribute to his Senegalese roots.
-Will the sole decorated with the image of Michael Jordan make his fans want to follow in his footsteps?
+• Air Jordan 2 x Maison Château Rouge: With this decidedly modern vintage model, featuring yellow and orange accents, Youssouf Fofana pays tribute to his Senegalese roots.
+The sole crafted with Michael Jordan’s emblem will it make his fans want to follow in his footsteps?
 Answer in a few weeks.

-• Air Jordan 2 x Union SP Grey Fog and Air Jordan 2 x Union SP Rattan : Chris Gibbs and the famous American shop created in Los Angeles have unveiled a revisited version of the 1986 model.
-Planned for spring, the two pastel sneakers are adorned with a nylon base and perforated suede inserts.
+• Air Jordan 2 x Union SP Grey Fog and Air Jordan 2 x Union SP Rattan: Chris Gibbs and the famous American shop founded in Los Angeles have unveiled a revisited version of the 1986 model.
+Scheduled for spring, the two pastel sneakers feature a nylon base and perforated suede overlays.

-• Air Jordan 2 Low x Off-White™ Black and White : Before his passing in November 2021, the famous founder and creator of the Off-White™ label, Virgil Abloh, used his timeless talent and attention to detail to (re)give the Air Jordan 2 Low all its splendor.
+• Air Jordan 2 Low x Off-White™ Black and White: Before his passing in November 2021, the famous founder and creator of the Off-White™ label, Virgil Abloh, used his timeless talent and meticulousness to (re)give the Air Jordan 2 Low all its splendor.

 Forgot your password ?